Feds Use James O’Keefe and a Podcast to Prosecute Anti-Trump Activist

-A sting video by a conservative activist has been admitted as evidence against a man who wasn’t even at an incident being called a riot by the Justice Department last year.

-On Wednesday, a federal court will begin prosecuting people arrested at President Donald Trump’s inauguration.
+On Wednesday, U.S. attorneys will begin prosecuting people arrested at President Donald Trump’s inauguration.
 Among the defendants is Dylan Petrohilos, whom prosecutors are trying to convict based on a podcast and a sting video by conservative provocateur James O’Keefe.

 Petrohilos is one of nearly 200 people standing trial for their alleged participation in an anti-Trump protest, where some people broke windows and damaged vehicles.
 But an indictment portrays the incident as a riot, worthy of decades in prison for all alleged participants.
 Those defendants, some of whom go to trial on Wednesday, include journalists, peaceful protesters, and Petrohilos who says he wasn’t even in the area at the time of the protests.
 Prosecutors say Petrohilos’s alleged participation in the protest’s planning is enough to convict him.